New London Union Station: Shore Line East

 In July 2012, Governor Dannel Malloy announced that 5 weekend round trips would be extended to New London beginning in April 2013.
 However, the extension was dependent on ongoing negotiations with the marine industry over mandated closings of the Old Saybrook – Old Lyme bridge.
 Two weekday midday trips were added in May 2013, while weekend service began on June 1, 2013, after the application for additional bridge closings was approved by the state Department of Energy and Environmental Protection.
 Because Shore Line East service to New London is limited, Amtrak honors monthly Shore Line East passes on select intercity trains between New London and New Haven.
+By 2019, weekend Shore Line East ridership at New London was nearly twice weekday ridership.

 Upgrades and Coast Guard Museum

 In 2006, the Southeastern Connecticut Council of Governments (SCCOG) began a study of how to improve the Regional Intermodal Transportation Center (RITC), including Union Station.
 The study analyzed problems with the RITC – including poor pedestrian connections, minimal bus facilities, and a lack of food vendors – and considered but rejected a move to a Fort Trumbull site.
 The proposed alternative released in 2010, which would cost around $20 million, would relocate Water Street slightly to the west.
 The bus terminal would be expanded, with a new building adding onto the existing former baggage office.
 A pedestrian bridge was to be constructed connecting the Water Street Garage, the main station area, the northbound Amtrak platform, and the ferry terminal – a design that served station passengers as well as the ferries.
 Other pedestrian improvements were to include wayfinding signs, pedestrian-scale lighting, and expanded sidewalks.

 Beginning in 2010, Union Station was considered a possible site for the National Coast Guard Museum, which would have added a glass atrium north of the main station building as well as a pedestrian bridge over the tracks to a second waterfront building.
 The Coast Guard removed the site from consideration in May 2012 due to opposition from Cross Sound Ferry over use of its property.
 The station's private owners stated that they would consider other uses for the space.

 However, after further consideration, the Coast Guard announced in April 2013 that the museum was to be located at Union Station.
-The main portion of the museum is to be located east of the tracks, with a new 500-passenger ferry terminal likely integrated into the four-story, 54,300-square-foot glass-faced building.
+The main portion of the museum is to be located east of the tracks.
 A pedestrian bridge will connect the museum to the station and the northbound platform, as well as to the Water Street garage.